FIP Advocates and Champions

 UC Davis Studies

-Rigorous studies have been done at UC Davis when it comes to treating FIP in cats.
-We provide our parents with the proper reading materials, and keep our Facebook group up to date with current UC Davis and FIP studies.
+Multiple studies have been done at UC Davis and other research institutions around the world for treating FIP in cats.
+We provide our parents with research materials, and keep up to date with the latest research.

 Treating FIP